jnylam/jnylam.github.io/_courses/149-f16/homework03.md

 navorder: 0
 ---

-The goal of this assignment is to gain a better understanding of CPU schedulers through three different types of exercises, which correspond to the three parts of this assignment.
+The goal of this assignment is to gain a better understanding of memory management.
+Specifically, you will practice translating virtual addresses into physical ones in Part 1, predict the behavior of a free memory manager in Part 2, and read about the design of a real-world memory allocator from its designer in Part 3.

 This assignment can be done alone or in groups of two.